 Make a Commitment to Change

-Remember where we talked about sharing your resolutions, goals and “change plans” with family, friends and pseudo-friends on social media?
+Remember where we talked about sharing your resolutions, goals, and “change plans” with family, friends, and pseudo-friends on social media?
 You really should do that.
-No matter how strong, driven, disciplined, or stubborn an individual you may be, you’re only one man or woman.
+No matter how strong, driven, disciplined, or stubborn an individual you may be, you’re only one person.
 And major changes involve certain moments, days, maybe even weeks or months where you’re bound to find yourself “hitting a wall” here and there.
 In a gym setting, this is where a personal trainer adds real value.
-The same goes with support people in other settings.
-If social media is a big part of your life, maybe consider creating a separate Facebook page or Instagram account that’s entirely devoted to your growth process or journey — unless your resolution is to spend less time on social media in 2022.
-Then, maybe this isn’t the best idea (although you might use social media to help you find lost jewelry).
-If you’re really seeking motivation and rewards to keep on keeping on, you can even invest in some sort of medal or certificate at certain milestones.
+The same is true with support people in other settings.
+If social media is a big part of your life, maybe consider creating a separate Instagram account entirely devoted to your growth process or journey — unless your resolution is to spend less time on social media in 2024.
+If you’re really seeking motivation and rewards to keep on keeping on, make sure you celebrate your small wins.

 Forget Perfection.
 Focus on Progress.

 Remember, change takes time — especially major changes.
-There’s a reason we all know that saying that talks about, “If at first you don’t succeed…” So while it’s important to be driven, disciplined, focused, and committed, it’s equally important to take it easy on yourself now and then.
+We all know that saying, “If at first you don’t succeed…” So while it’s important to be driven, disciplined, focused, and committed, it’s equally important to take it easy on yourself now and then.
 You’ve probably known a perfectionist or two (or maybe you’ve lived your own life prone to perfectionism).
 Chances are, they don’t often seem too happy.

-There are even books that cite perfectionism as a form of self-sabotage, which is really something when you stop to think (or really read) about it.
+Some sources cite perfectionism as a form of self-sabotage, which is really something when you stop to think about it.
 Remember, any activity, any amount of effort, any stage of change or growth is better than stagnating or backsliding.
 If you do something every day to work towards your goals and resolutions, no matter how seemingly “small”…well, then you’re doing something.
 So take a moment or two to reward yourself in a healthy way at the end of the day.
 You might want to consider starting each new day in the new year of the new you by practicing gratitude, also.

 New Jewelry?
 Get Jewelry Insurance from Zillion.